fieldtrip/website/tutorial/source/sourcemodel.md

 mksubjdirs $SUBJECTS_DIR/$SUBJECTNAME
 ```

 Now, we are ready to start using FreeSurfer.
 As a first step, we have to 'convert' the anatomical MRI once more, but now using a FreeSurfer command.
-You start by putting the prepared acpc-registered MRI file which you created during the preparation steps in the subject specific "mri" directory.
-Subsequently, this image is once more converted (adjusting the image orientation), using the mri_convert function from FreeSurfer.
+You start by putting the prepared acpc-registered MRI file which you created during the preparation steps in the subject-specific mri directory.
+Subsequently, this image is once more converted (adjusting the image orientation), using the `mri_convert` function from FreeSurfer.

 ```shell
 cp $SUBJECTS_DIR/$SUBJECTNAME.mgz $SUBJECTS_DIR/$SUBJECTNAME/mri/$SUBJECTNAME.mgz